gingerchew/ginger.wtf-2024/src/posts/why-you-shouldnt-use-enums.md

 ---
 title: Why you shouldn't use TypeScript's Enums
+description: >-
-description: While Enums have benefits, especially in large codebases, they can honestly be a drag.
+  While Enums have benefits, especially in large codebases, they can honestly be a drag.
-subtitle: Enums have plenty of benefits, but they can honestly be a drag.
+subtitle: 'Enums have plenty of benefits, but they can honestly be a drag.'
 tags:
   - spicy
   - opinion
   - typescript
-id: 'why-you-shouldnt-use-typescript-enums'
+id: why-you-shouldnt-use-typescript-enums
-date: 2023-10-31
+date: 2023-10-31T00:00:00.000Z
 ---

 If you're not familiar with what an `enum` looks like, here you go: